Mind over chatter, starting a million conversations.

 They're the ones who need to be punished.

-It's okay for a president to fly around and demonize citizens to force more and more people out of their houses, off their farms, out of Their jobs and then insist that these people be forced into the welfare state?
+It's okay for a president to fly around and demonize citizens, to force more and more people out of their houses, off their farms, out of their jobs, and then insist that these people be forced into the welfare state.

 And after all that, that he deserves their praise, that he deserves their thanks after destroying their livelihood, destroying the engine of private wealth creation, destroying all of what is the greatness of America, then we're supposed to thank him for it.

-You you tell me, does Obama sound like somebody who believes this country will be flourishing in the next two to four, six years?
+You tell me, does Obama sound like somebody who believes this country will be flourishing in the next two to four, six years?

 Does he sound like somebody who wants this country flourishing in two to four, six years?